 “You’ve Got a Friend” reminded me of the beginning of my senior year in high school when a friend told me Karen died in a car accident on the way home from the Homecoming dance.
 Her boyfriend drove too fast, too drunk and Karen flew through the windshield of the car and was decapitated.

 Thinking of another friend in high school, I thought about Bruce.
-On the way to English the pixabayweek before high school graduation, I learned he drowned in the Potomac River while skipping school.
+On the way to English the week before high school graduation, I learned he drowned in the Potomac River while skipping school.
 I’d skipped during Senior Week and gone to Great Falls, too.
 But not with Bruce.

 Hearing “Fire and Rain” took me back to the Valentine’s Day after my 19th birthday when I attended the funeral of a friend while another friend played Taylor’s song on his guitar.
 I still remember the navy blue dress I wore.